-On November 24, 2022, Cogeco Communications received the approval of the Toronto Stock Exchange to amend its normal course issuer bid (the "NCIB") in order to increase the maximum number of its subordinate voting shares that may be repurchased for cancellation from 1,500,000 to 1,960,905, representing 10% of the 19,609,056 subordinate voting shares that constituted the public float of the Corporation's issued and outstanding subordinate voting shares as of the reference date of April 22, 2022.
+On November 24, 2022, Cogeco Communications received the approval of the Toronto Stock Exchange to amend its NCIB in order to increase the maximum number of its subordinate voting shares that may be repurchased for cancellation from 1,500,000 to 1,960,905, representing 10% of the 19,609,056 subordinate voting shares that constituted the public float of the Corporation's issued and outstanding subordinate voting shares as of the reference date of April 22, 2022.
 No other terms of the NCIB have been amended.
-The Corporation purchased and cancelled 979,970 shares from the beginning of the NCIB program starting on May 4, 2022 to November 30, 2022, compared to 768,700 shares during the same period in the prior year under the previous NCIB program.
+Cogeco Communications purchased and cancelled 979,970 shares from the beginning of the NCIB program starting on May 4, 2022 to November 30, 2022, compared to 768,700 shares during the same period in the prior year under the previous NCIB program.